top of page

 And my mom was too.

 In his article, Batterson wrote, "God doesn’t answer 100 percent of the prayers we don’t pray!" (italics added).
-That's a practical, compelling statement.
-Though we don't fully understand other people's choices, or we don't fully understand God's perfect, sovereign ways, we know we can always trust His heart.
+That's a practical yet compelling statement.
+Though we don't fully understand other people's choices or God's perfect, sovereign ways, we know with certainty that we can always trust His heart.
 Always trust His character.
 Always trust His wisdom.
 Always trust His love.
 Always trust in His infinite mercy.
 And always trust in His boundless, amazing grace.

-Fellow sojourner, I have no way of knowing whose soul you are interceding for, or the amount of time that's passed on life's big calendar.
-I don't know this person's history or why exactly he or she keeps choosing to remain in darkness.
-I have no way of determining how long it will be before the light of Jesus breaks through.
+Fellow sojourner, I don't know whose soul you are presently interceding for, or exactly how many pages have been turned on life's big calendar.
+I don't know this person's background and history, or why he or she chooses to remain in darkness.
+And, I do not know how long it will be before the light of Jesus breaks through.
 Neither do you.

-Whether it's a parent, spouse, child, family member, co-worker or dear friend, don't stop laboring.
-Don't stop travailing.
-Don't stop praying those "bravest prayer[s]."
+Whether a parent, spouse, child, family member, or friend, never stop laboring.
+Never stop travailing.
+Never stop praying those "bravest prayer[s]."

 Post: Blog2_Post